 Visa formalities and residence permit

 Entry procedures vary according to the applicant's nationality, country of residence, purpose of travel and length of stay.
-Below are information to help navigation among the different procedures.
+Below you can find information to help you navigate the different procedures.
 For complete, official and updated information please refer to the respective public authorities websites or offices.

-Citizens of countries outside the EU, EEA and Switzerland
+- Citizens of countries outside the EU, EEA and Switzerland (pdf)

 Visa and entry permit procedures